Central Hudson Energy Group

 Utility company in New York State, U.S.

 CH Energy Group, Inc. is most known for its subsidiary Central Hudson Gas & Electric, commonly known as Central Hudson.
 Central Hudson Gas & Electric delivers electricity and natural gas to residents of a 2,600 sqmi service territory that extends north from the suburbs of metropolitan New York City to the Capital District at Albany.
+Central Hudson is headquartered in Poughkeepsie, New York.

-It is a subsidiary of Fortis Inc., a diversified electric utility holding company based in Canada, though Central Hudson is headquartered in Poughkeepsie, New York.
+It is a subsidiary of Fortis Inc., a diversified electric utility holding company based in St. John's, Newfoundland and Labrador, Canada.

-Central Hudson has faced public backlash in Ulster County, with the retired, young parents, and small business owners complaining about arbitrary rate increases.
-On 4 February 2025, the City of Kingston passed a municipal resolution in favor of the Hudson Valley Power Authority Act.

 History

 Central Hudson Gas & Electric Corporation was officially formed in 1925 after a merger of 80-plus independent electric and gas companies in the state of New York.

+From 1964 to 1968, the CEO of Central Hudson was Lelan Sillin, Jr.

+During the 1980s, the company had electrical cables running over what later became the Walkway over the Hudson.

-Later, CH Energy Group, Inc. was formed as a parent organization of Central Hudson Gas & Electric Corporation and a family of subsidiaries known as Central Hudson Enterprises Corporation (CHEC) in 2000.
+In 2000, CH Energy Group, Inc. was formed as a parent organization of Central Hudson Gas & Electric Corporation and a family of subsidiaries known as Central Hudson Enterprises Corporation (CHEC).
 CHEC is a non-regulatory subsidiary, composed primarily of Griffith Energy Services, which supplies petroleum products and related services to approximately 56,000 customers in the Mid Atlantic Region.
+It was sold by Central Hudson in 2014.

 In 2013, Fortis Inc. acquired CH Energy Group for US$1.5 billion which included the assumption of approximately US$500 million of debt.